Pasta Salad with Salmon and Dill: Light, Creamy & Make-Ahead Friendly

 🥗 Step 3: Assemble the Salad

-In a large mixing bowl, combine the cooled pasta, 1½ cups flaked salmon, ½ diced red onion, and any optional add-ins (like cucumber or feta).
+In a large bowl, combine the cooled pasta, 1½ cups of flaked salmon, ½ diced red onion, and any optional add-ins like cucumber or feta cheese.
+Pour the dressing over the mixture and gently toss until everything is coated evenly.
+Cover and refrigerate for at least 30 minutes to allow the flavors to meld.

 📌 Pro Tips:

-Add a touch of lemon zest or extra dill just before serving for added freshness.
+- Add a sprinkle of lemon zest or extra dill before serving for a fresh boost.

 🧮 Nutrition Score (Approx. per 1-Cup Serving)